 The news has leaked; next week, Apple is going to make the jump into home automation that everybody who wasn’t insisting they were going to make a magic television or a smart watch or something was predicting they were going to.
+It’s about time they got into the best smart home devices.
 It turns out studying a company’s behavior instead of hoping and dreaming is an effective analysis tool.
 But what is it, and how will it work?
 Here’s what we know.

 1. It’s Tied To Your iDevice

 Not the biggest surprise ever, but it turns out that Apple’s home automation systems are tied to the iPhone and iPad.
 The common example given is that the lights turn on when you walk through the door with a verified iPhone.
 Basically, it’ll all be keyed to your iDevice, and will likely also be tied and controlled via an official iOS app.
 Did we mention a new iOS is coming next week?
 Big coincidence, huh?